 What we did to make the world a better place.

 To mark the Mandela Day of Service for 2018, we held a 2-day event (July 17 and 18) at community secondary school Rumuapara, in Port Harcourt, .
-This event highlighted and impressed on the mind of the teens the importance of servant leadership, creating social impact, giving back to the society, and the need for teens to be more civically-minded.
+This event highlighted and impressed on the mind of the teens the importance of servant leadership, creating social impact, giving back to society, and the need for teens to be more civically-minded.
 To help them cultivate the spirit of volunteerism, we did some volunteer works for their school.
 We also planted the ‘Mandela Tree.’
 142 teens reached.

-Over the past decade, Mandela Day has enjoyed global support and solidarity as an opportunity to practise commitment to uplifting the dignity of others and as a day to commemorate the lifetime of service Nelson Mandela gave to South Africa and the world.
-Mandela Day has moved away from an ad hoc, individualised, reactive approach and moved towards a sustainable, long-term, collaborative methodology to address issues affecting our society.
-The new Mandela Day strategy will primarily encourage collaborative partnerships in area of active citizenship among others.
+Over the past decade, Mandela Day has enjoyed global support and solidarity as an opportunity to practice commitment to uplifting the dignity of others and as a day to commemorate the lifetime of service Nelson Mandela gave to South Africa and the world.
+Mandela Day has moved away from an ad hoc, individualized, reactive approach and moved towards a sustainable, long-term, collaborative methodology to address issues affecting our society.
+The new Mandela Day strategy will primarily encourage collaborative partnerships in the area of active citizenship among others.

 There are so many ways to make a difference.
 We did what we are passionate about.
 The Mandela Day campaign is a celebration of our collective power to create a global movement for good and make a positive impact on the world.
 Mandela Day is a global call to action that celebrates the idea that

-everyone has the power to transform the world, the ability to make an impact.
-Mandela Day represents two things, optimism and hope.
+everyone has the power to transform the world, and the ability to make an impact.
+Mandela Day represents two things, optimism, and hope.
 There is value in paying it forward.
 It isn’t about giving but making it easier for someone else who is coming behind us.
 It’s about asking ourselves what we can do to make things better and thus encouraging a culture of paying it forward.

-We sincerely appreciate Mrs. Shulammite Ureh Amannah; Mrs Amasaba Membere; and Mr. Justice Otto.
+We sincerely appreciate Mrs. Shulammite Ureh Amannah; Mrs. Amasaba Membere; and Mr. Justice Otto.
 Their support was awesome.
 We say a big thank you to the Management, staff, and students of Community Secondary School, Rumuapara, Port Harcourt, Nigeria.
 Their support gave us the courage to do the work.